Lantianqianmu/nftide-rnaseq/README.md

   -with-timeline nf_rna_timeline.html
 ```
 where __samplesheet.csv__ must have 3 columns named "sample", "fastq_1" and "fastq_2".
-By default, the pipeline allows 2 fastqs to be processed in parallel.
+By default, the pipeline allows 2 samples to be processed in parallel.
 To change this behavior, modify maxForks in __nextflow.config__.

 ## Expected output ##
 The pipeline creates subfolders (named by samples in the samplesheet) in -output-dir.
 In each subfolder, there will be a __cutadapt__ and a __STAR__ folder.